-Scoping meetings were held via webinar February 1st, 2nd, and 3rd 2022.
-Several commenters suggested tightening regulations on or prohibiting commercial gag harvest versus the recreational sector during the rebuilding plan.
-Other commenters suggested a commercial trip limit of 100 and 500 lbs.
+Scoping meetings were held via webinar February 1, 2, and 3, 2022.
+Several commenters suggested tightening regulations on or prohibiting commercial gag harvest versus restricting the recreational sector during the rebuilding plan.
+Other commenters suggested a commercial trip limit of 100 and 500 pounds (lbs).
 Public hearing meetings were held via webinar January 10th and 11th 2023.
 A commenter stated that due to reductions in catch levels for gag and other snapper grouper species, they would prefer the snapper grouper 2 for 1 limited entry be removed.
-A commenter noted that the \$6.00/lbs ex-vessel price did not accurately reflect the market for gag and that values around \$8.00/lbs (ex-vessel) was more realistic.
-A comment was received that preferred any trip limit that would be low enough to allow for the longest commercial season as well as requesting that the current commercial spawning season closure be retained.
+A commenter noted that the \$6.00/lbs ex-vessel price did not accurately reflect the market for gag and that a value around \$8.00/lbs (ex-vessel) was more realistic.
+A comment expressed preference for any trip limit that would be low enough to allow for the longest commercial season.
+The commenter also requested that the current commercial spawning season closure be retained.

 Council members acknowledged the importance of gag to the seafood market.
 Commercial fishermen prefer to maintain access to as many species as possible throughout the year.
-Limiting the commercial harvest to 300 pounds per trip (Preferred Alternative 3), increases the likelihood of the fishery remaining open and available to consumers for as long as possible.
+The Council decided that limiting the commercial harvest to 300 lbs per trip (Preferred Alternative 3), increases the likelihood of the gag portion of the fishery remaining open and available to consumers for as long as possible while reducing harvest to end overfishing and ensuring rebuilding is achieved.